Babylon77/Nutrition-app/FEATURE_PLANNING.md

 - **Fixed**: API URL configuration for production vs development
 - **Fixed**: MongoDB Atlas network access and connection
 - **Added**: Auto-deploy on git push to master branch

+### Further UI/UX Improvement Ideas (Brainstormed)
+*   **Dashboard Customization:** Allow users to personalize the main dashboard by choosing which widgets are visible and their order.
+*   **Enhanced Food Search with Quick Add Filters:** Improve food search with more robust autocomplete (showing key nutrition facts in results) and filters for "recently logged," "personal foods," etc.
+*   **Interactive Goal Setting & Adjustment:** Make setting nutrition/weight goals more visual and interactive (e.g., sliders, visual feedback on impacts).
+*   **Streamlined "Quick Log" for Common Items/Meals:** Offer a feature for one-click logging of frequently eaten foods or saved meals.
+*   **Contextual Micro-Interactions & Feedback:** Add subtle animations or micro-interactions for better visual feedback and a more polished feel.

+## Go-To-Market & Positioning Notes

+- **Target Niche**: Focus initial efforts on the quantified-self / bio-hacker community (e.g., relevant subreddits) who are often early adopters and value detailed tracking but may find current food logging cumbersome.
+- **Pricing USP**: Emphasize a "Free-forever logging; pay only for pro analytics" model.
+Highlight that core food logging, personal DB, and basic supplement tracking are free, with premium charges for advanced AI analysis, multi-LLM, detailed correlations, etc.
+- **Key Differentiators to Highlight**: AI macro-breakdown for custom foods, supplement tracking, PDF-bloodwork parsing (when fully implemented), multi-LLM second opinions.

+## Security & Compliance Considerations

+- Key security and compliance measures, including password storage, PII encryption, consent flows, and data deletion rights, are tracked in `SECURITY_AND_COMPLIANCE.md`.
+- [ ] Implement granular user consent flows, especially for sensitive data (bloodwork, AI-analyzed journal entries).
+- [ ] Develop a robust data deletion endpoint and process per user request.

 ---